Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-Another potential application of our process is to Bayesian inference.
-A very active line of research in Bayesian statistics is concerned with designing temporal dynamics with Dirichlet, one- or two-parameter Poisson--Dirichlet and related distributions as equilibrium measures.
-See the recent review \citep{Qea22}.
-The distributions of these stochastic processes on the respective path spaces can be used as \emph{prior distributions}.
-These, together with temporally correlated data drawn from the evolving random measure at discrete times, can be used for \emph{posterior} inference on the trajectories or for inference on the model parameters, typically with the aid of simulation-based strategies like Markov Chain Monte Carlo or Sequential Monte Carlo.
-See, e.g., \cite{Car17,MR16,RT08,KKK21} among many others.
-In this perspective, the distribution of the diffusion process we construct is amenable to be used as a prior distribution for trajectories from $[0,\infty)$ to $\simplexH$, together with serially-correlated data drawn from an infinite pool of types classified into finitely-many classes.
-Furthermore, recently \cite{PRS16,Aea21,Aea23,DPea25} showed that the priors induced on the path spaces by certain Fleming--Viot, Dawson--Watanabe and Poisson--Dirichlet diffusions are analytically tractable when treated as hidden Markov models \citep{CMR05}, with noisy data collected at discrete times from the underlying evolving population.
-We expect the process we construct to enjoy similar properties (not explored here) and thus to allow the derivation of closed form expressions in a Bayesian posterior analysis.
+Another potential application is Bayesian inference.
+A large literature studies time evolving random measures with Dirichlet, one- or two-parameter Poisson--Dirichlet and related distributions as equilibrium measures; see the recent review \cite{Qea22}.
+The induced laws on path space can be used as priors for temporally correlated data, enabling posterior inference on trajectories and parameters, typically via MCMC or sequential Monte Carlo; see, e.g., \cite{Car17,MR16,RT08,KKK21}.
+In this perspective, our diffusion provides a prior on continuous trajectories with values in $\simplexH$ for data drawn from an infinite pool of types partitioned into finitely many classes.
+Moreover, \cite{PRS16,Aea21,Aea23} establish analytical tractability for certain hidden Markov models driven by Fleming--Viot/Dawson--Watanabe diffusions, under suitable observation schemes, and \cite{DPea25} for similar models driven by Petrov's diffusion \eqref{Petrov}.
+We expect the present model to enjoy similar tractability properties (not pursued here), potentially allowing closed-form calculations in a Bayesian posterior analysis.